riple/dnnweaver2.drone/README.md

 			- fraqnn-testX-y2t-weights.pickle
 			- fraqnn-testX-bswap-y2t-weights.pickle
 		* Prefix fxp16 refers wegiht parameters that the pure python impl will use (dnn.python)
-		* Prefix fraqnn refers weight parameters that bitfusion framework will use (dnn.fpga)
+		* Prefix fraqnn refers weight parameters that DnnWeaver2 framework will use (dnn.fpga)

 6. Run Pure-Python-Yolo2-Tiny (dnn.python) in FXP16, compare to the FP32 counterpart,
    and calculate the error rate (NRMSE)